emidec/emidec.github.io/_pages/about.md

 author_profile: true
 ---

-I am a (Full) Professor of Security and Privacy Enhancing Technologies at University College London ([UCL](http://www.ucl.ac.uk/)).
+I am (Full) Professor of Security and Privacy Enhancing Technologies at University College London ([UCL](http://www.ucl.ac.uk/)).
 I am affiliated with the [Computer Science Department](http://www.cs.ucl.ac.uk/) and currently serve as Head of the [Information Security Research Group](http://sec.cs.ucl.ac.uk/) and Director of the Academic Center of Excellence in Cyber Security Research ([ACE-CSR](http://sec.cs.ucl.ac.uk/ace_csr/)).
 Before joining UCL in 2013, I was a Research Scientist at [Xerox PARC](http://www.parc.com/).

 I am also a Faculty Fellow at the [Alan Turing Institute](https://emilianodc.com/index.html), the national institute for data science and AI, and on the Technology Advisory Panel at the UK Information Commissioner's Office ([ICO](https://ico.org.uk/)).
-And, I am a member and co-founder of the International Data-driven Research for Advanced Modeling and Analysis Lab ([iDrama Lab](https://idrama.science/)).
+And, I am a co-founder of the International Data-driven Research for Advanced Modeling and Analysis Lab ([iDrama Lab](https://idrama.science/)).

 ### Research